Home

 Worms in Cats

-Worms in cats are quite common, especially in kittens.
+Worms in cats are quite a common health problem, especially in kittens.
 Worms are so common, in fact, that your vet will typically test your cat annually via a stool sample.

 Worms are internal parasites, feeding off of their "host."
 In this case, the host is your cat.
 Cats are susceptible to a number of internal parasites, but there are a few major players when it comes to worms.